VoVanDuc20110635/DoAnFiltro/frontend/filtro_jwt/knowledge/knowledge.md

         proxy_set_header Host $host;
         proxy_set_header Upgrade $http_upgrade;
         proxy_set_header Connection $http_connection;
+          # That means request is not changed or created by proxy.
+This request will be directly sent to fast api
-          # Sets the connection header based on the request, since HTTPS (not WebSocket) is used for FastAPI, as it exchanges data with OpenAI Chat.
+            # in order to keep it the same, since HTTPS (not WebSocket) is used for FastAPI, as it exchanges data with OpenAI Chat.
     }

     error_page 500 502 503 504 /50x.html;